1 / 6

-Principal guest conductor Tomáš Netopil has prepared one of the season’s purely Czech programmes with the world premiere of a suite from Leoš Janáček’s opera The Makropulos Affair arranged by Tomáš Ille.
+Principal guest conductor Tomáš Netopil has prepared one of the season’s purely Czech programmes with the suite from Leoš Janáček’s opera The Makropulos Affair arranged by Tomáš Ille.
 The rest of the programme is original as well, with Josef Špaček appearing, unusually, as a viola soloist in Bohuslav Martinů’s Rhapsody-Concerto.

 Leoš Janáček | arr.
 Tomáš Ille

 The Makropulos Affair, suite from the opera (20')

 Rhapsody-Concerto for viola and orchestra, H 337 (24')

 Slovak Suite for small orchestra, Op.
 32 (28')

 Josef Špaček viola

 Tomáš Netopil conductor